Tyson United Methodist Church

-Tyson United Methodist Church, also known as Versailles United Methodist Church, is a historic Methodist church located at Versailles, Ripley County, Indiana.
+Tyson United Methodist Church, also known as Versailles United Methodist Church, is a historic Methodist church located at Versailles, Indiana.
 It was built in 1937, and is a two-story, Art Deco style church building sheathed in white glazed brick and terra cotta.
 It features a stylized Corinthian order front portico, round arched entry with bronze doors, and curved bays and ribbon windows.
 The church is topped by a tall, open lattice work spire of cast aluminum.

 It was added to the National Register of Historic Places in 1994.